Enzzza/arduino-clock/README.md

 <br>

-Add all lib in rar format to our ArduinoIDE than include that libs
+Add all the libs in rar format to our ArduinoIDE then include those libs.

 ```C
 #include <EEPROM.h>